School Council

 Our class representatives attend School Council Meetings where areas for development and new projects are discussed.

-Some projects our school council have been involved in recently:
+Some projects our school council have been involved in since Autumn 2025 include:

-• We thought about which charity we should support with our Nativity Play collections and voted to support Shelter, the charity for homeless people.
+• We thought about which charity we should support with our Nativity Play collections and voted to support Stories of Hope and Home because we were so inspired by our refugee visitors last term.

 • We showed Mrs Smith how to make the playground safer by creating zones for different types of play.

-• We asked our classes which Wellbeing Wednesday clubs they enjoyed the best and which new clubs they would like for 2023/24.
+• We asked our classes which Wellbeing Wednesday clubs they enjoyed the best and which new clubs they would like.

 • We asked our classes which Bible story best represented our school – they voted for the story of The Good Samaritan.